 What changed is what happens next.
 I open Puana.
 I type a sentence — sometimes just a word or two, sometimes something longer if the morning has a specific character I want to chase.
 I press play.
 And then I make coffee.
 I put out the pastries.
 I flip the sign.

 The music plays.
 The room fills.
-The light off Lake Michigan does its thing.
+The light off the lake does its thing.

 I don't touch my phone again until the first customer asks if I can break a twenty.